Diseases & Conditions

-Your arm is kept in your shoulder socket by your rotator cuff.
-These muscles and tendons form a covering around the head of your upper arm bone and attach it to your shoulder blade.
+Your arm is kept in the shoulder socket by the rotator cuff.
+These muscles and tendons form a covering around the head of the upper arm bone and attach it to the shoulder blade.

 There is a lubricating sac called a bursa between the rotator cuff and the bone on top of your shoulder (acromion).
 The bursa allows the rotator cuff tendons to glide freely when you move your arm.

 The rotator cuff is a common source of pain in the shoulder.
 Pain can be the result of:

 - Tendinitis.
 The rotator cuff tendons can be irritated or damaged.

 - Bursitis.
 The bursa can become inflamed and swell with more fluid causing pain.

 - Impingement.
 When you raise your arm to shoulder height, the space between the acromion and rotator cuff narrows.
 The acromion can rub against (or impinge on) the tendon and the bursa, causing irritation and pain.

 Rotator cuff pain is common in both young athletes and middle-aged people.
 Young athletes who use their arms overhead for swimming, baseball, and tennis are particularly vulnerable.
 Those who do repetitive lifting or overhead activities using the arm, such as paper hanging, construction, or painting are also susceptible.